American Printing House for the Blind Federal Quota

 Eligibility for Federal Quota Registration

-Meet the definition of blindness (MDB) — a central visual acuity of 20/200 or less (using a Snellen chart or an acuity determined in Snellen equivalents) in the better eye with the best correction or a peripheral field of vision no greater than 20 degrees.
-Required documentation is a Current eye report—by an ophthalmologist or an optometrist and must be on file where the student is enrolled.
-Exemption from the current eye report requirement include: students with proven non-changing eye conditions, such as bilateral enucleations, anophthalmos, or other conditions determined immutable.
+MDB= Meet the definition of blindness —a central visual acuity of 20/200(Snellen chart or acuity in Snellen equivalents) in the better eye with the best correction or a peripheral field of vision no greater than 20 degrees,

 OR

-Each infant, preschool, or school-aged student must have a signed parent permission form to be registered in the Federal Quota Program.
-If a student is an adult (18 or older) and his/her own guardian, the student will need to provide permission for release of personally identifiable information (PII).
+If a student is an adult (18 or older) and his/her own guardian, there is an Over 18 Consent Form the student will need to submit to provide permission for release of personally identifiable information (PII).

 There is NO chronological age limit for eligibility.
 The federal law limits registration to persons working at less than college level, but places no restriction on the ages of eligible students.